-The Lizard was made in collaboration with Joseph Maria Jujo, using broken shards of mosaic tiles, a style known as trencadís, which Gaudí helped to pioneer.
+The Lizard was made in collaboration with Joseph Maria Jujo, using broken shards of mosaic tiles, a style known as trencadís, which Gaudí helped pioneer.
 The mosaic tiles gives the salamander its colorful scales.
-You’ll notice different colors, shapes, and sizes of the shards, laid asymmetrically - a style you’ll notice throughout the park.
+You’ll notice different colors, shapes, and sizes of the shards, laid asymmetrically, which is a style you’ll notice throughout the park.

 The stairway is hard to miss.
 Rising from the entrance esplanade, are two enormous white staircases with a magnificent scaly balustrade and numerous little nooks of shrubbery, flower beds, and trickling dragon fountains around it.
 The stairway is surrounded by two walls with merlons that form terraces.
 Under this, there are two grottos.
 The one to the right was used as a waiting shelter.

 On the first landing, you will find some creatures like goblins.
 Halfway through, on the second landing, you will find the emblem of Catalonia.
-Further, up, you will find the Park Guell dragon or salamander that has grown into a defining icon of Park Güell history, as well as a symbol of Barcelona.
+Further up, you will find the Park Guell dragon or salamander that has grown into a defining icon of Park Güell's history.
 On the last flight of steps, sheltered by the hypostyle room, is an Odeon, a Greek-theatre-shaped bench.

 Snake: Owing to his Catalan roots, Gaudi created a decorative entrance at Park Guell with a colorful snake surrounded by the Catalan flag.
 Many believe that the snake represents Nejustan, the snake on the staff of Moses.